milofultz/swiki/README.md

 This would render out four files:

 * `rendering-a-page.html` - This is the file you see above.
-* `markdown.html` - This file would exist with no content, as no file with a title of 'Markdown' exists.
+* `markdown.html` - This file would exist with only backlinks, as no file with a title of 'Markdown' exists.
-* `reference.html` - This file would also exist with no content for the same reason.
+* `reference.html` - This file would also exist with only backlinks for the same reason.
 * `_sitemap.html`

 ### Rendering